 You’re not alone.

 PS: This song always makes me feel better, somehow.
 Less lonely when I am sad.
-And it makes me think of my rescue dog, Roo.
+And it makes me think of my rescue dog, Roo, who passed away just a few weeks ago.
 Maybe it will be lovely for you, too.

 Molly Jacobson is a writer and also the editor of The Dog Cancer Survival Guide, published by Maui Media.
 A lifelong dog lover and self-professed dog health nerd, she is all too familiar with dog cancer.
 She has been supporting readers of this blog since the beginning.
 Molly earned a BA from Tufts University, and after a career in bookselling and book publishing attended The Swedish Institute to become a licensed massage therapist in New York State, licensed by the medical board.
 Her fascination with health is both personal and global, and she is most proud of how this site and the associated publications have revolutionized not only our approach to dog health, but our own health.